Dateline: Warsaw, Poland

 Lesson #1: Put a value on your time

-Years later, when my first business had growing into an eight-figure operation, the idea of slaving away on stuff that could have been outsourced for $15 an hour seemed ridiculous.
+Years later, when my first business had grown into an eight-figure operation, the idea of slaving away on stuff that could have been outsourced for $15 an hour seemed ridiculous.

 There are 2,000 work hours in a year assuming two weeks of vacation time.
 While most entrepreneurs work more than forty hours per week and may not take vacation, some digital nomads actually work less.
 For statistical purposes, I feel that 2,000 hours is a good benchmark.